A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Dynamics learning results

 As introduced before, computation on a large complex network is demanding or even infeasible.
-Therefore, we incorporate the RBM strategy into the FEX algorithm to accelerate the identification of the optimal mathematical structure of network dynamics while maintaining a high accuracy.
+Therefore, we incorporate a stochastic algorithm into the FEX algorithm to accelerate the identification of the optimal mathematical structure of network dynamics while maintaining a high accuracy.

-To demonstrate the efficiency of RBM in accelerating CO in the training process of FEX, we create a SF model of network size $64, 128, 256$, and $512$, respectively.
+To demonstrate the efficiency, we create a SF model of network size $64, 128, 256$, and $512$, respectively.
 Then, we use the time series data of FHN model on the four SF networks, and implement FEX to infer the dynamics.
-We record the clock time of computation of $T_1 + T_2$ coarse-tune in the FEX training algorithm by full interaction method and RBM (with a batch size of 32), respectively.
+We record the clock time of computation of $T_1 + T_2$ coarse-tune in the FEX training algorithm by full interaction method and stochastic-FEX (with a batch size of 32), respectively.
 The log-log plot of time vs. number of particles is shown in Fig.~\ref{fig:rbm}.
 We observe that the fitting line clock time of the full interaction model on different network sizes has a slope of approximately 2.
-The RBM's slope is roughly 1, indicating that the RBM demonstrates a linear scaling performance.
+The stochastic-FEX's slope is roughly 1, indicating that the stochastic-FEX demonstrates a linear scaling performance.

-Furthermore, we comment that we only use RBM strategy in the CO part of FEX to identify the optimal structure of the dynamics.
-The CO stage is the computational bottleneck of FEX, and RBM has demonstrated its capability to determine the correct structure of dynamics while accelerating the computation significantly.
+Furthermore, we comment that we only use this stochastic algorithm in the CO part of FEX to identify the optimal structure of the dynamics.
+The CO stage is the computational bottleneck of FEX, and we have demonstrated its capability to determine the correct structure of dynamics while accelerating the computation significantly.
 After the structures of top-performing candidates are learned, we use the full interaction model in the $T_3$ iterations of coefficients fine-tuning stage to achieve high accuracy of dynamics inferred by FEX.
 The computational burden at this stage is manageable since we only have to fine-tune the coefficients of the top $K$ candidates in the pool $\mathbb{P}$.